Creating Custom RSS Feeds

 </div>

-Step 2: Create the Config File and Define the Channel
+Step 2: Create Your Config File

 # my-blog.yml